yyuan4/hello-world/README.md

 ## Emoji
 GitHub supports Emoji!
-To see a list of every image we support, check out the https://github.com/ikatyang/emoji-cheat-sheet/blob/master/README.md -Emoji Cheat Sheet.
+To see a list of every image we support, check out the [Emoji Cheat Sheet](https://github.com/ikatyang/emoji-cheat-sheet/blob/master/README.md)